speedysense/filter-html-table-using-javascript/README.md

-# How to Filter a HTML Table Using JavaScript
+# How to Filter an HTML Table Using JavaScript
-How to Filter a HTML Table Using JavaScript
+How to Filter an HTML Table Using JavaScript

 Article: https://speedysense.com/filter-html-table-using-javascript/